webservco/component-common/README.md

 ### Development

-Only useful if can not provide environment on local, otherwise it is more complex to work in this way.
+Only useful if one can not provide environment on local, otherwise it is more complex to work in this way.

 ```sh
 # Customize